paulosuzart/paulosuzart.github.io/_posts/2018-04-19-exploring-optional-types-in-java8.md

     }
 ```

 I was not in a competition to write the smaller code possible, but it actually became smaller then the first version.
 This is possible because `Option#orElse` can take another option as alternative value.
-So `checkChildren` can provide this value by checking both childs of the `currentNode` and returning the result.
+So `checkChildren` can provide this value by checking both children of the `currentNode` and returning the result.

 The breath first is showed even more beauty: